fffaraz/awesome-cpp/README.md

 ## XML
 *XML is crap.
 Really.
 There are no excuses.
 XML is nasty to parse for humans, and it's a disaster to parse even for computers.
 There's just no reason for that horrible crap to exist. - Linus Torvalds*

+* [Boost.PropertyTree](http://www.boost.org/doc/libs/1_55_0/doc/html/property_tree.html) - A property tree parser/generator that can be used to parse XML/JSON/INI/Info files.
+[Boost]
 * [Expat](http://www.libexpat.org/) - An XML parser library written in C. [MIT]
 * [Libxml2](http://xmlsoft.org/) - The XML C parser and toolkit of Gnome.
 [MIT]
 * [libxml++](http://libxmlplusplus.sourceforge.net/) - An XML Parser for C++.
 [LGPLv2]